 Tincture - 20 to 30 drops, 3 times a day.

 Dandelion coffee : Place a medium pot over medium heat and place the dried dandelion root in the bottom.
 Toast the root until it becomes fragrant and golden brown, then add water and additional flavorings (cinnamon, vanilla or anis are a good addition, but try and experiment!) and bring to a boil.
 When the water boils, reduce heat and allow to simmer for 30-45 minutes, then strain and serve.

-You can find two good recipes here to try and fully enjoy the benefits and the flavor of this amazing plant - Dandelion Chai and Dandelion Coffee
+Explore the mighty dandelion recipes and uses here to try and fully enjoy the benefits and the flavor of this amazing plant.

 Tonic for liver or gallbladder:3 - 5 g dandelion root made as a tea, taken 3 times per day.5 - 10 ml tincture taken 3 times per day.